Kodak Pro Image 100 Review

 Technical Tips

-Pro Image 100 definitely needs light.
+Pro Image 100 definitely needs light, like most low ISO films.
 This is a film that will shine in bright conditions but will struggle in dim/grey conditions.
 Kodak talk about it being able to cope with underexposure, which is a good thing for an ISO 100 film - but that doesn’t translate into colour saturation.
 So you may still get sharp details and reasonable contrast in dim light, but the colours wash out pretty fast.

 So take this film out on a sunny day and let loose!

-Community reviews mention that Pro Image's colour profile makes it pretty easy to scan.
-Apparently it doesn’t require much tweaking to get the results you'd expect - minimising the time needed at your computer to get a wonderful final image.
+Community reviews mention that Pro Image's colour profile makes it pretty easy to scan - which has been confirmed by our in-house film processing lab.
+It doesn’t require much tweaking to get the results you'd expect - minimising the time needed at your computer to get a wonderful final image.

 In Summary